-- The subject property was evaluated using Markham's Heritage Resources Evaluation System in accordance with the above-referenced OP policy.
+- The subject property was also evaluated using Markham's Heritage Resources Evaluation System in accordance with the above-referenced OP policy.
 This evaluation system, created by Heritage Section staff in 1991 to offer more context-specific criteria for the assessment of potential significant cultural heritage resources, has a point-based property classification system consisting of three tiers (Group 1, 2 and 3).
-It is a complementary evaluation system to Ontario Regulation 9/06 to which it predates. - The City's Group 1, 2 and 3 classifications are defined as follows: - o GROUP 1 those buildings of major significance and importance to the Town and worthy of designation under the Ontario Heritage Act - o GROUP 2 those buildings of significance and worthy of preservation - o GROUP 3 those buildings considered noteworthy - The City's Evaluation System guidelines also indicate the following: - O It should also be noted that the designation or demolition of a building should not be based solely on the results of this rating and classification exercise.
+It is a complementary evaluation system to O.Reg.
+9/06 to which it predates. - The City's Group 1, 2 and 3 classifications are defined as follows:

+Those buildings of major significance and importance to the Town and worthy of designation under the Ontario Heritage Act

+Those buildings of significance and worthy of preservation

+Those buildings considered noteworthy

+• The City's Evaluation System guidelines also indicate the following:

+- o It should also be noted that the designation or demolition of a building should not be based solely on the results of this rating and classification exercise.
 There may be exceptions, for example where a building may possess one specific historical attribute of great significance, but otherwise receives a low rating.
 While the evaluation criteria and classification system will provide a valid guideline for both staff and Council, the Town (now City) should retain the option to make exceptions when necessary. - The findings of this evaluation indicate that the subject property straddles Groups 2 and 3.
-For a description of the typical guidance associated with each Group, please see Appendix D.
+For a description of the typical guidance associated with each Group, refer to Appendix D.